mau-network/mau/README.md

-This document describes a peer to peer (P2P) web2 applications convention.
-Utilizing the filesystem, PGP primitives and Kademlia protocol for data storage, privacy and peer discovery and routing respectively.
-With no parallel data structures constraints.
+This document describes a peer-to-peer (P2P) social applications convention.
+We are utilizing the filesystem, PGP, and Kademlia protocol for storage, privacy, peer discovery, and routing, respectively without any supporting data structures.

 <p align="center">
   <img width="460" height="300" src="logo.svg">